-This Easter gingerbread cottage is a fun project to make with the kids while they're on holidays.
+Making this cute Easter gingerbread house is a fun challenge to do with the kids over the holidays.

 - 350g plain flour